Pranayama:

 Nadi Shodhana Pranayama

+Benefits: Nadi Shodhana balances the left and right hemispheres of the brain, calms the nervous system, lowers blood pressure, reduces anxiety, and creates the internal conditions necessary for deep meditation.
+It also regulates body temperature and enhances breath awareness.
 This breathing technique helps to cleanse the nadis, control blood pressure, regulate body temperature, and enhance breath awareness.
-It may seem as if the yoga literature exaggerates the benefits of every asana or paranayama.
+It may seem as if the yoga literature exaggerates the benefits of every asana or pranayama.
 This is not the case: one asana/pranayama is not going to solve all your problems because each Yoga Sutra is a holistic system.
 However, the tantric approach is to focus on one ailment and imagine that it is getting cured while performing the nadi shodhana.
 Personally, I imagine my diabetes being controlled when I perform this exercise.
 Most others imagine their blood pressure being controlled.
 It appears that, for most people, this exercise helps control blood pressure.

 Ujjayi Breath (Ujjayi Pranayama)